The 5 Best Cities to Meet Pretty Ukrainian Ladies (#1 A-Z Guide | Updated 2020)

 Over Dnipro, yeah—absolutely.
 It’s got more people, incredible nightlife, and an overall younger vibe for the girls.
 This means better English with the girls and guys alike, which in turn makes your life easier.

 In short, Kharkiv is quite close to Kiev.
 Most people who fly into Ukraine will be coming via Kiev, so if you have the time—you should absolutely go.
 I would not hesitate to say that you can easily meet some girls in Kharkiv if you are well put together.

-Make sure to learn some Russian for almost all of these cities, except maybe…
+Make sure to work on your language skills for almost all of these cities, except maybe…

 By far the most common expat city in Ukraine, and for good reason.

 It’s a huge place, with thousands and thousands of stunning girls walking around in dresses and heels.
 They want to please you—to introduce them to their culture, traditions, and overall way of life.
 On top of it, you’ll find “enough” of the western culture that you won’t feel so out of place.